qiyangduan/standard-models-1/telco/churn_prediction.md

 ## Different Solutions
 ### Models for Different Customer Segments
 In Telecom, different group of subscribers would show different pattern, especially about the loyalty.
 For example, postpaid customers are generally more loyal than prepaid customers; elder people are more stable than young people.
 To maximize the prediction accuracy, it is desired to create different Churn Models for those customer segments.
-I have seen many Telecom Operators creating over a few hundreds Churn models for different purpose.
+I have seen many Telecom Operators creating over a few hundreds Churn models for different purposes.

 There should be at least those different line of businesses:
 * Prepaid Mobile